 - 1-1/4 cups crushed gingersnaps (about 20 cookies)

 - 1/3 cup butter, melted

 - In a small saucepan, combine sugar and cornstarch.
 Stir in orange juice concentrate and water until smooth.
 Bring to a boil; cook and stir for 1-2 minutes or until thickened.
-Remove from the heat; stir in butter and orange peel.
+Remove from the heat; stir in butter and orange zest.
 Cool to room temperature, stirring several times.